On the power of conditional independence testing under model-X: Introduction

 \subsection{MX methodology and open questions}

 Testing CI hypotheses in the MX framework has been the subject of active methodological research.
 The most popular methodology is MX knockoffs \cite{CetL16}.
 This method is based on the idea of constructing synthetic negative controls (knockoffs) for each predictor variable in a rigorous way that is based on the MX assumption; see Section~\ref{sec:knockoffs-overview} for a brief overview.
 Rapid progress has been made on the construction of knockoffs in various cases \cite{SetC17,Romano2019a,Bates2019,Huang2019} and on the application of this methodology to GWAS \cite{SetC17, SetS19}.
 The conditional randomization test (CRT) \cite{CetL16}, initially less popular than knockoffs due to its computational cost, is receiving renewed attention as computationally efficient variants are proposed, such as the holdout randomization test (HRT) \cite{Tansey2018}, the digital twin test \cite{Bates2020}, and the distilled CRT (dCRT) \cite{Liu2020}.
-We describe the CRT methodology next.
+The dCRT in particular is a promising methodology because it combines good power and computational speed; we focus on this variant of the CRT is Sections~\ref{sec:weakening} and~\ref{sec:asymptotic-power} of this paper.
+We introduce the general CRT methodology next, while deferring the introduction of the dCRT to Section~\ref{sec:weakening}.

 We start with any test statistic $T(\srx, \sry, \srz)$ measuring the association between $\prx$ and $\pry$, given $\prz$.
 Usually, this statistic involves learning some estimate $\widehat f_{\pry|\prx,\prz}$ based on machine learning, e.g. the magnitude of the fitted coefficient for $\prx$ (when $\text{dim}(\prx) = 1$) in a cross-validated lasso~\cite{T96} of $\sry$ on $\srx$ and $\srz$ \cite{CetL16}.
 To calculate the distribution of $T$ under the null hypothesis~\eqref{conditional-independence}, first define a matrix $\srxk \in \mathbb R^{n \times d}$, where the $i$th row $\srxk_i$ is a sample from $\mathcal L(\prx \mid \prz = \srz_i)$.
 In other words, for each sample $i$, resample $\srx_i$ based on its distribution conditional on the observed covariate values $Z_i$ in that sample.
 We then use these resamples to build a null distribution $T(\srxk, \sry, \srz)$, from which the upper quantile